 Accepting the Role Means Accepting the Court's Authority

-When someone agrees to serve as a personal representative, they are doing more than volunteering to handle paperwork.
-They are placing themselves under the court's authority for anything related to that estate.
-This is not optional or conditional.
-It is automatic.
+When someone agrees to serve as a personal representative, they do more than volunteer to handle paperwork.
+They place themselves under the court's authority for anything related to that estate.
+This is automatic, not optional.

 By accepting appointment, a personal representative submits personally to the jurisdiction of the court in any proceeding relating to the estate that may be instituted by any interested person.

-A.R.S. § 14-3602This means beneficiaries, creditors, or any other interested party can bring the personal representative into court if they believe the estate is being mismanaged, distributions are being delayed, or duties are not being fulfilled.
-The personal representative cannot avoid the proceeding by arguing the court lacks jurisdiction over them.
+A.R.S. § 14-3602This means beneficiaries, creditors, or any other interested party can bring the representative into court.
+For example, they may believe the estate is being mismanaged or that distributions are delayed.
+The representative cannot avoid the proceeding by arguing the court lacks jurisdiction.

 How Notice Works

-The statute also establishes how the personal representative must be notified of any proceedings.
-Notice can be delivered directly or mailed by ordinary first class mail to the address listed in the original application or petition for appointment, or to any updated address reported to the court afterward.
+The statute also establishes how the representative receives notice of any proceedings.
+Notice can be delivered directly or mailed by ordinary first class mail.
+It goes to the address listed in the original petition for appointment.